Skip to main content

 More research is needed on the harms of vaping products and their use in quitting smoking.
 Australian medical guidelines recommend that if prescribed, nicotine vaping products be used together with a counselling service, such as Quitline.
 Quitline counsellors can support people who are using nicotine or non-nicotine vaping products to stop smoking.

-Research shows the best way to stop smoking for good is if you:
+Research shows the best way to quit smoking for good is if you:

 1. Speak with a general practitioner (GP) or pharmacist.
 A GP or pharmacist can discuss options and provide advice on stop smoking medication like nicotine patches, lozenges or gum or prescribed tablets.
 See What to ask your GP or pharmacist.